HKOLWD/AlexaForce/docs/Model/AlexaSystem.md

 # alexaforce.Model.AlexaSystem SystemInfo #

-Contains information about the System node of the Alexa request.
+Contains an APEX reflection of the System node of the Alexa request.
 - - - -

 **Example:**